 And the good news is that if you are working with a therapist to help select the right wheelchair for you, they will take all of the measurements that they need during your assessment, so you don't need to worry about this!

-If the leg rests swing-away, the wheelchair user can get closer to an object that they are being transferred onto, like a bed or a chair.
-The swing-away leg rests also make it easier if a hoist or piece of equipment is used to help transfer the wheelchair user and gets them closer to the wheelchair which will make the transfer easier and safer.
+If the leg rests swing away, the wheelchair user can get closer to an object that they are being transferred onto, like a bed or a chair.
+The swing-away leg rests also make it easier if a hoist or piece of equipment is used to help transfer the wheelchair user and get them closer to the wheelchair, making the transfer easier and safer.

 Once I have my wheelchair, what maintenance does it need?

 Most wheelchairs come with a basic instruction manual that outlines any specific regular maintenance that is required for that model.